The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Preliminaries: moduli of stable pairs and stable toric pairs

-For us, a \emph{variety} is a connected and reduced scheme of finite type over an extension $\mathbb{K}$ of $\Bbbk$, which is our fixed base field of characteristic zero (in particular, a variety need not be irreducible). $T$ denotes a fixed (split) torus over $\mathbb{K}$ and let $M$ be its character lattice. $M_\mathbb{R}$ denotes the tensor product $M\otimes_\mathbb{Z}\mathbb{R}$.
-We want to remark that the theory of stable toric pairs we are about to review works in any characteristic. \begin{definition} Let $X$ be a variety with a $T$-action.
-We say that $X$ is a \emph{stable toric variety} if $X$ is seminormal and its irreducible components are toric varieties under the $T$-action.
-The \emph{toric boundary} of a stable toric variety is defined to be the sum of the boundary divisors of each irreducible component which are not in common with other irreducible components.
-If $X$ is projective and $\mathscr{L}$ is an ample and $T$-linearized invertible sheaf on $X$, we say that the pair $(X,\mathscr{L})$ is a \emph{polarized} stable toric variety. \end{definition} \begin{remark} Assume we have a polarized stable toric variety $(X,\mathscr{L})$.
+Assume that we have a polarized stable toric variety $(X,\mathscr{L})$.
 Then we can associate to each irreducible component $X_i$ of $X$ a lattice polytope $P_i$.
-These polytopes can be glued to one another in the same way as $X$ is the union of its irreducible components.
+These polytopes can be glued together in the same way as $X$ is the union of its irreducible components.
 This results into a topological space $\cup_iP_i$ which is called the \emph{topological type} of $X$.
 The topological type comes together with a finite map $\cup_iP_i\rightarrow M_\mathbb{R}$, called the \emph{reference map}, which embeds each $P_i$ as a lattice polytope in $M_\mathbb{R}$.
-The set of the faces of all the polytopes $P_i$, together with the identifications coming from the gluing, forms what is called a \emph{complex of polytopes}.
-Up to isomorphism, there is a $1$-to-$1$ correspondence between polarized stable toric varieties (for a fixed torus $T$) and the following data: \begin{itemize} \item[(a)] A complex of polytopes $\mathcal{P}$; \item[(b)] A reference map $\cup_{P\in\mathcal{P}}P\rightarrow M_\mathbb{R}$; \item[(c)] An element of the cohomology group we are about to describe.
-For each $P\in\mathcal{P}$, let $C_P$ be the saturated sublattice of $\mathbb{Z}\oplus M$ generated by $(1,P)$, and let $T_P$ be the torus $\Hom(C_P,\mathbb{K}^*)$.
-The tori $T_P$ for $P\in\mathcal{P}$ define a sheaf $\underline{T}$ on the poset $\mathcal{P}$ with the order topology.
-So we want to consider an element of $H^1(\mathcal{P},\underline{T})$, which describes the way the irreducible components of $X$ are glued together. \end{itemize} For more details about this, see \cite[Section 4.3]{alexeevhigherdimensional} or \cite[Theorem 1.2.6]{alexeevcompletemoduli}. \end{remark} \begin{definition} Let $(X,\mathscr{L})$ be a polarized stable toric variety and let $Q\subset M_\mathbb{R}$ be a lattice polytope.
-We say that $X$ has \emph{type $\leq Q$} if the complex of marked polytopes $\mathcal{P}$ associated to $X$ is a polyhedral subdivision of the marked polytope $(Q,Q\cap M)$.
-Observe that in this case the reference map is implicitly given by the inclusion of $Q$ in $M_\mathbb{R}$.
-Furthermore, the toric boundary of $X$ is given by the sum of the divisors corresponding to the facets in $\mathcal{P}$ contained in the boundary of $Q$. \end{definition} \begin{definition} A \emph{stable toric pair} is the datum of a polarized stable toric variety $(X,\mathscr{L})$ together with an effective Cartier divisor $B$ which is the divisor of zeros of a global section of $\mathscr{L}$.
-Also, we require that $B$ does not contain any torus fixed point (or equivalently any $T$-orbit).
-We denote a stable toric pair simply by $(X,B)$ because it is understood that $\mathscr{L}\cong\mathcal{O}_X(B)$.
-Two stable toric pairs $(X,B)$ and $(X',B')$ are isomorphic if there exists an isomorphism $f\colon X\rightarrow X'$ that preserves the $T$-action and such that $f^*B'=B$.
-We say that a stable toric pair has type $\leq Q$ if the corresponding polarized stable toric variety has type $\leq Q$. \end{definition} \begin{remark} Let $(X,B)$ be a stable toric pair and let $\mathcal{P}$ be the complex of polytopes corresponding to the polarized stable toric variety $(X,\mathcal{O}_X(B))$.
-If $X_i$ is any irreducible component of $X$, then the restriction $B|_{X_i}$ can be described combinatorially as follows (see \cite[Theorem 1.2.7]{alexeevcompletemoduli} in combination with \cite[Lemma 2.2.7, part 2]{alexeevcompletemoduli}).
-Consider the marking on the corresponding lattice polytope $P_i$ given by $P_i\cap M$.
-Observe that these lattice points in $P_i$ correspond to monomials.
-Now, $B|_{X_i}$ is determined (not uniquely) by a function $f\colon P_i\cap M\rightarrow\mathbb{K}^*$, which assigns to each monomial a corresponding coefficient (which we want to be nonzero because $B$ does not contain any torus fixed point). \end{remark}
+The set of faces of the polytopes $P_i$, together with the identifications coming from the gluing, is a \emph{complex of polytopes}.
+Up to isomorphism, there is a $1$-to-$1$ correspondence between polarized stable toric varieties (for a fixed torus $T$) and the following data: \begin{enumerate} \item A complex of polytopes $\mathcal{P}$; \item A reference map $\cup_{P\in\mathcal{P}}P\rightarrow M_\mathbb{R}$; \item An element of the cohomology group we are about to describe.
+For each $P\in\mathcal{P}$, let $C_P$ be the saturated sublattice of $\mathbb{Z}\oplus M$ generated by $(1,P)$, and let $T_P$ be the torus $\Hom(C_P,\mathbb{C}^*)$.
+The tori $T_P$ for $P\in\mathcal{P}$ define a sheaf of abelian groups $\underline{T}$ on the poset $\mathcal{P}$ with the order topology.
+An element of $H^1(\mathcal{P},\underline{T})$ describes the way the irreducible components of $X$ are glued together. \end{enumerate} For more details see \cite[\S4.3]{Ale06} and \cite[Theorem 1.2.6]{Ale02}.